-Маттнеw 23:13-15

-MARK 12:40

-LUKE 11:52
+45. And while all the people were hearing, he said to his disciples, 46.
+Beware of the scribes, who desire to walk in robes, and love salutations in the marketplaces and the first seats in the synagogues, and the first places at entertainments.

-13. But woe to you, scribes and Pharisees, hypocrites!
+<402313> MATTHEW 23:13-15 <411240> MARK 12:40 <421152> LUKE 11:52 13.
+But woe to you, scribes and Pharisees, hypocrites!
 For you shut up the kingdom of heaven against men; for you do not enter yourselves, and do not permit those who come to enter.
-14. And woe to you, scribes and Pharisees, hypocrites! for you devour widows' houses, and that 40.
-Who devour4widows' houses,1and that under the1disguise of a1longprayer.
-These1shall receive a2severer2condemnation.2

-52. Woe to you, lawyers! for you have taken away the key of knowledge: you did not enter yourselves, and you hindered those who were entering. under the disguise of a long prayer; therefore you will be the more severely punished.
-15. Woe to you, scribes and Pharisees, hypocrites! for you compass sea and land to make89 one proselyte; and when he is made,90 you make him twice as much the child of hell as yourselves.

-Luke 20:47 47.
-Who devour widows' houses, and by way of pretence make long prayers91.
-These shall receive greater condemnation.
+14. And woe to you, scribes and Pharisees, hypocrites! for you devour widows' houses, and that under the disguise of a long prayer; therefore you will be the more severely punished.
+15. Woe to you, scribes and Pharisees, hypocrites! for you compass sea and land to make one proselyte; and when he is made, you make him twice as much the child of hell as yourselves.
+40. Who devour widows' houses, and that under the disguise of a longprayer.
+These shall receive a severer condemnation.
+52. Woe to you, lawyers! for you have taken away the key of knowledge: you did not enter yourselves, and you hindered those who were entering. <422047>Luke 20:47 47.
+Who devour widows' houses, and by way of pretence make long prayers for these shall receive greater condemnation.

 16. Woe to you, blind guides! who say, Whosoever shall swear by the temple, it is nothing; but he who shall swear by the gold of the temple is guilty.
 17. Fools, and blind! for which is greater, the gold, or the temple which sanctifieth the gold?
-18. And, Whosoever shall swear by the gift which is upon it is guilty.
+18. And, Whosoever shall swear by the altar, it is nothing; but whosoever shall swear by the gift which is upon it is guilty.
 19. Fools, and blind! for which is greater, the gilt, or the altar which sanctifieth the gift?
 20. Whosoever therefore shall swear by the altar, sweareth by it, and by all things that are on it.

 21. And whosoever shall swear by the temple, sweareth by it, and by him that dwelleth in it.
 22. And whosoever shall swear by heaven, sweareth by the throne of God, and by him that sitteth upon it.